w4kery/w4kery/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... continuously enhancing my knowledge about Cyber Security.
-- 🌱 I’m currently learning ... and studying for the Comptia Cysa
+- 🌱 I’m currently learning ... and studying for the Comptia Cysa+
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I used to be a professional e-sports gamer for Counter-Strike.
 -->